mwolson/react-custom-scrollbars/README.md

 * Show custom scrollbars and hide native scrollbars on browsers that don't have scrollbar width
 * Redraw the scrollbar if its width changed due to unplugging a monitor
 * Protect against some cases where refs may be undefined
+* For Chrome on Windows, don't shake left and right by 1 pixel in small width webapps

 Original project: https://github.com/malte-wessel/react-custom-scrollbars